Making Love a Priority

 Prayer: Father, thank You for reminding me that I need to nurture my relationships, especially my relationship with my husband.
 Open my eyes and give me a discerning heart to know how I can bless and encourage him.
 Show me ways I can love him and make him feel special and appreciated.
 In Jesus’ name, amen.

-If we look at Song of Solomon as a picture of our relationship with Christ, and view...
+If we look at Song of Solomon as a picture of our relationship with Christ, and view ourselves as...
 Read More

 Download the First 5 app to get the full experience